Patti LuPone: 2010–2019: Career expansion

+In 2015, she appeared in several episodes of the Showtime horror series Penny Dreadful as a cantankerous yet powerful white witch.
+For her performance she received a nomination for the Critics Choice Award.She returned to the show in 2016 in the role of Dr. Seward, an alienist aiding Eva Green's character.
+Seward is an adaptation of John Seward from Bram Stoker's Dracula, and claims to be a descendant of Joan Clayton, the character LuPone portrayed in the second season.
+Also in 2016, she began appearing in Steven Universe as the voice of Yellow Diamond, reprising the role in the movie and the epilogue series Steven Universe Future.

 In early 2015, she returned to Los Angeles Opera to perform the role of Samira in a new production of John Corigliano's The Ghosts of Versailles, receiving positive reviews.
 In April 2016, an audio recording of the production was released by Pentatone (PTC 5186538, a 2-SACD album).
 It won the 2017 Grammy Awards for Best Classical Album and for Best Opera Recording.
 In June 2015, LuPone appeared in the Douglas Carter Beane play Shows for Days at Lincoln Center Theater.
+LuPone again received media attention for an incident during a Shows for Days performance when she confiscated a patron's cellphone after they were observed using it during the show; it was returned after the performance.
+LuPone expressed frustration with audience members who disrupt performances with their phones, stating, "We work hard on stage to create a world that is being totally destroyed by a few, rude, self-absorbed and inconsiderate audience members who are controlled by their phones."
 In October 2015, LuPone, along with the current Fantine on the West End, joined her castmates to celebrate the 30th anniversary of Les Misérables.

 In 2017, LuPone originated the role of Helena Rubinstein in the musical War Paint on Broadway, after performing the role in the summer of 2016 in the musical's world premiere at Chicago's Goodman Theatre.
 Performing opposite Christine Ebersole as Rubinstein's longtime competitor Elizabeth Arden, LuPone stayed with the role for War Paint's entire run at the Nederlander Theatre, from March 7 to November 5, 2017.
 The show closed prematurely to allow LuPone to undergo hip surgery.
 LuPone disclosed in an interview that War Paint would be her last musical on stage: "I'm too old.
 It's been hard—it's been harder than it's ever been.
 I can't do it anymore."
 Nevertheless, in September 2017 it was announced that LuPone would star as Joanne in the 2018 London revival of Company alongside Rosalie Craig as Bobbie in a gender-swapped production directed by Marianne Elliot.
 For her performance she received her second Laurence Olivier Award, this time for Outstanding Actress in a Supporting Role in a Musical.
 In August 2019, it was announced that the production would move to Broadway, with LuPone returning as Joanne and Katrina Lenk as Bobbie.